 Even though you may be able to say, “the accident was not my fault”, it is essential that we are able to prove the other driver caused the accident in order to succeed with a third-party liability claim.

-A personal injury lawyer from Moustarah & Company will work to assemble the evidence that proves that the other driver is liable.
+A personal injury lawyer from Moustarah & Company in Edmonton will work to assemble the evidence that proves that the other driver is liable.
 In many cases, this means that we must establish that the other driver violated the law.
 As memory can fade over time, it is important that you write down all the details of the car crash as soon as possible after it happened.

 Most newer vehicles have an Event Data Recorder installed.
 This device records data in your car much like the flight data recorder (or Black Box) in a commercial aircraft.
 It is usually possible to retrieve information from before, during, and after the time of the crash; like time, speed, steering, acceleration, brake application, etc. Your lawyer at Moustarah & Company can analyze this information to help build your case before the courts.

 The amount you may receive in settlement varies based on the facts of your case.
 When valuing your case, we will examine all of your injuries, bills, expenses, and losses, as well as any pain and long-term effects created by your injuries.